If your property is affected by road noise from a Highways England road you may qualify for their noise insulation scheme.

 - the internal layout – to determine the location of rooms we would class as noise sensitive

 - the positioning of ventilation

-The surveyor will explain the findings of the survey to you and will be able to answer further questions.
+Our contractor will explain the findings of the survey to you and will be able to answer further questions.
 They will then send you a report capturing their findings.
 You will be able to contact us on the phone number shown on your appointment letter or by email to NoiseInsulation@highwaysengland.co.uk if you have any concerns.
-You will be able to contact the acoustic surveyor to discuss the report should you need to.
+You will be able to contact the contractor to discuss the report should you need to.

 If we approve work to go ahead we will select an accredited contractor to carry out the work.

 We select contractors based on previous proven performance levels, reliability and quality of service.
 All selected contractors will be subject to DBS (Disclosure and Barring Service).
 UPVc windows and doors will be installed to British Standard 7412:2007.